 The XML format intends to introduce rigour into the each standard’s authoring process, and is described in corresponding documentation.

-Metanorma validates the XML document based on formal schema, and outputs end documents in appropriate formats (HTML, PDF, MS Word) according to Metanorma flavor used.
+Metanorma validates the resulting XML document based on formal schema, and outputs end deliverables in appropriate formats (HTML, PDF, MS Word, etc.) according to the Metanorma flavor used.

-The Metanorma document model used in document generation intends to introduce rigour into the standards authoring process; existing document templates do not support such rigour down to the element level.
+The Metanorma Standard Document document model provides rigour in the standards authoring process; existing document templates do not support such rigour down to the element level.
 It also introduces flexibility by decoupling the document structure from its presentation.

 Formal definitions of standards prescribe the contents of standards to a level amenable to an explicit document model.
 The ISO International Standard format, as prescribed in ISO/IEC DIR 2 "Principles and rules for the structure and drafting of ISO and IEC documents", is one of the more detailed such prescriptions available.

-A formal document model would allow checking for consistency in format and content, and expedite authoring and quality control of ISO standards.
+A formal document model allows checking for consistency in format and content, and expedite authoring and quality control of standardized documents.
 Authoring standards through a more abstract formal model also permit enhanced functionality such as cross-reference link checking and auto-numbering of sections, figures, tables and formulas.
 Outputting a document in different languages also becomes straightforward.

-In addition, Metanorma imposes a much more strict and hierarchical document model than
+Metanorma imposes a much more strict and hierarchical document model than typical AsciiDoc does.

-a table cell format taking arbitrary Asciidoctor markup);
+a table cell format taking arbitrary AsciiDoc markup),

 Asciidoctor AsciiDoc has some formatting constraints because of its own document model that users need to be aware.
 For example, Asciidoctor AsciiDoc disallows multiple paragraphs in footnotes by design; and it has a strict hierarchy about how elements can be embedded within other elements, though still less strict than in Metanorma (so for example a list cannot be nested within a paragraph, it can only be used as a separate paragraph.)